jonshiach/graphics-labs/_sources/pages/A_Complex_numbers_and_quaternions.md

 ## A.3 Quaternion rotation

-In [Lab 4 on transformations](axis-angle-rotation-section) we saw that we can rotate about a vector $\vec{v}$ by an angle $\theta$ using a combination of rotations about the $x$, $y$ and $z$ axis as well as a couple of transformations.
+In [Lab 4 on transformations](axis-angle-rotation-section) we saw that we can rotate about a vector $\vec{v}$ by an angle $\theta$ using a combination of rotations about the $x$, $y$ and $z$ axis as well as a transformation.
 The resulting matrix shown in equation {eq}`eq:axis-angle-rotation-matrix` was quite complicated and requires lots of floating point calculations.
-Quaternions gives us a away of performing similar calculation in a much simpler way.
+Quaternions gives us a away of performing similar calculation in a simpler way.

 ```{figure} ../images/10_Axis_angle_rotation.svg
 :width: 350